 Instead of drawing every single view — including textures, shading, and lighting — by hand, you input the architectural design parameters and the computer does the rest.

 This leads to photorealistic images that give clients a preview of the finished project.
-There’s no better way to impress clients and clearly communicate your design ideas.
+There’s no better way to impress clients and provide a coherent proposal to clearly communicate your design ideas.

 Some programs need a lot of manual adjustments and 3D modeling expertise.
 But with others like Cedreo, you can produce professional images with virtually no previous design experience.